-As a result, you may want to be prepared with a large plastic or trash bag in your car to transport them home.
+As a result, you may want to be prepared with a large plastic bag in your car to transport them home.
 Otherwise, you might find a very large coffee stain in the backseat of your car.

 Just be sure to verify the sign first or you may walk out with a bag of coffee beans by accident and find yourself in really hot water.
 If you’re unsure, just ask a friendly barista for assistance.

-The availability varies by store, as to when they put them out.
-Sometimes you’ll find several bags and other times it will be empty for the day.
+The availability varies by store — both in time and quantity.
+Some days, you’ll find several bags and other times it will be empty.
 The best part is that with so many locations, it’s easy to check multiple cafés in your travels.